What Is Considered a Severe Learning Disability (SLD)?

 Characteristics of Severe Learning Disabilities

-Individuals with severe learning disabilities may experience the following difficulties:
+People with severe learning disabilities may experience the following difficulties:

-- Difficulty acquiring literacy and numeracy skills
+• Difficulty acquiring literacy and numeracy skills

-- Severely impacted communication abilities
+• Severely impacted communication abilities

-- Challenges with memory and information retention
+• Challenges with memory and information retention

-- Poor motor coordination, impacting tasks like handwriting and other fine motor activities
+• Poor motor coordination impacting tasks like handwriting and other fine motor activities

-- Challenges with executive functions, including planning, organisation, problem-solving, and abstract thinking
+• Challenges with executive functions, including planning, organisation, problem-solving, and abstract thinking

-- Inability to understand social cues and engage in meaningful social interactions
+• Inability to understand social cues and engage in meaningful social interactions

 Nonverbal Learning Disabilities (NVLD)

 The average person with a nonverbal learning disability struggles with spatial perception, hindering tasks like reading maps or understanding geometric concepts.
 Furthermore, NVLD often causes motor coordination issues that impair the person’s ability to engage in basic activities, such as tying shoelaces or using kitchen utensils.
-Socially, individuals with NVLD find it difficult to interpret nonverbal cues like facial expressions or body language, preventing them from appropriately responding in various situations.
+Socially, people with NVLD find it challenging to interpret nonverbal cues like facial expressions or body language, preventing them from appropriately responding in various situations.

 Profound and Multiple Learning Disabilities (PMLD)

 Profound and multiple learning disabilities (PMLD) refer to complex and severe learning disabilities that encompass a combination of profound cognitive and physical disabilities.
-Individuals with PMLD experience significant challenges in intellectual functioning, often displaying limited communication skills and requiring substantial support for daily activities.
+People with PMLD experience significant challenges in intellectual functioning, often displaying limited communication skills and requiring substantial support for daily activities.
 A multiple learning disability is typically present from birth or early childhood and can result from genetic and neurological factors.

 Different Levels of Learning Disabilities

 Learning disabilities range from mild to severe, with varying levels of impact on the person’s functioning.
 A mild learning disability involves challenges in understanding new information and learning new skills, with challenges in areas like reading, writing, or maths.
-Individuals with moderate learning disabilities face more complex challenges with understanding information and learning skills.
+People with moderate learning disabilities face more complex challenges with understanding information and learning skills.
 Finally, severe learning disabilities cause substantial challenges in multiple areas, including communication, motor skills, and sensory perception.
-The diverse range of learning disabilities highlights the need for personalised interventions that match each individual’s unique needs.
+The diverse range of learning disabilities highlights the need for personalised interventions that match each person’s unique needs.

 What Is Considered a Moderate Learning Disability?

-A moderate learning disability typically involves challenges with learning new skills and information, with challenges in academic areas such as reading, writing, or maths, where the individual may struggle to acquire skills at a pace consistent with their peers.
-While individuals with moderate learning disabilities often require targeted interventions and support, they generally exhibit a greater ability to grasp and apply concepts than people with severe learning disabilities.
+A moderate learning disability typically involves challenges with learning new skills and information, with challenges in academic areas such as reading, writing, or maths, where the person may struggle to acquire skills at a pace consistent with their peers.
+While people with moderate learning disabilities often require targeted interventions and support, they generally exhibit a greater ability to grasp and apply concepts than people with severe learning disabilities.

 Impact on Education and Learning